-Federica Nieri holds a PhD in Management from the University of Pisa, where she is currently employed as research assistant.
+Federica Nieri holds a PhD in Management from the University of Pisa, where she is currently employed as Assistant Professor (RTD-B).

 She has been visiting PhD student at the Sonoco International Business Department, Darla Moore School of Business – University of South Carolina (U.S.) from August 2016 to April 2017 and Joerg Meyer Stamer Research Fellow from April to December 2014.